Plan Withdrawal Options

 Payments are authorized 60 days after termination of employment (for any reason).
 You should allow for a minimum of five business days after payment is authorized before you will receive your distribution.

 The date of payment depends on when the Distribution/Direct Rollover Request form is received, and your termination date.
-Assuming the 60 day waiting period has been met, payment can be made within five business days of receipt of the completed form by Great West.
+Assuming the 60 day waiting period has been met, payment can be made within five business days of receipt of the completed form by Empower Retirement.

 If you have been involved in a divorce, dissolution, or legal separation, you must submit proof of these circumstances before you can receive payment of your account.
 You must provide a court-certified copy of the appropriate divorce, dissolution, or QDRO.
 Because of the very detailed and specialized nature of this type of situation, you should contact the Division of Retirement and Benefits at the earliest possible time so that you know what specific information we need.

 You should be aware that making any false or fraudulent statement for the purpose of obtaining benefits or to avoid making payments due to others is a criminal offense punishable by law.
 Depending on the payout option you select, you may be required to provide proof of birth date for yourself as well as your designated survivor.
 A birth certificate or a driver’s license is considered acceptable forms of proof of birth date.

 If you are terminated from employment and not subject to the IRS Required Minimum Distribution rule and do not desire to be paid currently, you do not need to submit a Distribution/Direct Rollover Request form until the time you wish to be paid or reach the required distribution age.